FidoID – The Trusted Pet Microchip Registry

 How does a Microchip work?

 The computer memory in the Microchip contains a unique 15-digit number – no two animals will ever have the same number.
-(Apart from this number, the chip contains no other information, and it is certainly not a GPS tracker!)
-A radio signal transmitted from a scanner carries energy to enable the chip send back the number through the skin of your pet that the scanner then reads.
+(Apart from this number, the chip contains no other information, and it is certainly not a GPS tracker) A radio signal transmitted from a scanner carries energy to enable the chip send back the number through the skin of your pet that the scanner then reads.

 In addition to the number, the microchip generates a reliability check to guarantee that your pet’s identifying number is read accurately.
 This all takes place in less than 40 milliseconds.
-After the scan, the vet consults a database such as FidoID to find a matching number, and thereby obtain the owner’s contact details.
+After the scan, the vet consults a database such as FidoID to find a matching number, and thereby obtain the keeper’s contact details.

 How long does the Microchip last?